Five dating turnoffs more dudes should avoid <3

 4. Borderline alcoholism – If you like liquor more than you like me, that could become an issue.
 Most of us have had our share of wild and crazy drunken nights, but getting sloshed on dates is problematic because it’s hard for me to get to know the real you when your personality is replaced with an artificial, much friendlier one you got from the bottle.
 While your fake personality and I might have a lot of fun one night, I’d like to get to the know the person you are when the liquor wears off, because this is who I’m going to be spending the majority of my time with.
 Theoretically, at least.
 Not to mention that when you get trashed, there’s the possibility of telling me you love me after our first date (true story), which brings us back to point No. 1.

-5. Stalking – If we’ve gone on one or less dates and I’m answering your text messages with one-word replies – or more likely, ignoring them altogether – and ignoring your Facebook friend requests – both of them – this is not the time to send me 8-page emails and bombard me with Facebook pokes.
+5. Stalking – If we’ve gone on one or less dates and I’m answering your text messages with one-word replies and ignoring your Facebook friend requests – both of them – this is not the time to send me 8-page emails and bombard me with Facebook pokes.
 Because really, who responds to Facebook pokes?
-Instead of calling from a private number at 1 a.m. because you know I won’t answer if I see your real number on caller ID, or forcing me to sneak out the back of the club because you just happened to show up there after I mentioned that’s where I’d be and proceeded to give me the crazy eyes all night, take a step back and realize you’re two late-night phone calls and a hand-delivered birthday card away from a restraining order.
+Instead of calling from a private number at 1 a.m. because you know I won’t answer if I see your real number on caller ID, or forcing me to sneak out the back of the club because you followed me there and proceeded to stare at me with the crazy eyes all night, take a step back and realize you’re one hand-delivered birthday card away from a restraining order.
 If you like me, try expressing that in a way that doesn’t involve stalking or singing telegrams.
 And if you absolutely feel the need to stalk, opt for the gentle variety.
 Otherwise, cut your losses and start poking someone else.